RedoyRKS/GoldCrops/README.md

 If XAMPP is not installed please install first.

 ### Usage
-This project save in XAMPP -> htdocs folder, trun on XAMPP apache and MySql start , you can simply check with this command in your browser :
+This project save in XAMPP -> htdocs folder and trun on XAMPP apache and MySql start and you can simply check with this command in your browser :

 ### Features